linuxdeepin/deepin-manual/manual-assets/professional/deepin-image-viewer/en_US/index.md

 ### Display in File Manager

 1. Right-click the image in the Image Viewer interface and select **Display in file manager**.
-2. The folder location of the image will be opened and displayed.
+2. The folder contained the image will be opened and displayed.

 ### View Image Information